-Jones Hole Trail is a 7.1 mile moderately trafficked out and back trail located near Vernal, UT that features a waterfall and is good for all skill levels.
+Jones Hole Trail is a 7.1 mile moderately trafficked out and back trail located near Vernal, Utah that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Dinosaur Quarry,: Drive 1 hour along the Brush Creek Road and Diamond Mountain Road to the Jones Hole National Fish Hatchery.
 The hatchery has parking, restrooms, and an information kiosk for your convenience.